-"Alright then, since you plan on being difficult tonight…" Draco places his wand neatly on his desk, loosens his tie, removes the jacket to his dress robes, and calmly approaches me, the sole of his expensive dragon-hide shoes echoes through the room with each step he makes towards me.
+"Alright then, since you plan on being difficult tonight…" Draco places his wand neatly on his desk.
+He loosens his tie, removes the jacket to his dress robes, and calmly approaches me; the sole of his dragon-hide shoes echo through the room with each step he makes towards me.

 When he speaks next, his voice is hushed and I feel it against my neck, just below my ear, "Are you enjoying the party?
 Is it to your satisfaction?"

 To my satisfaction?
-Do you see what I mean about mixed signals?
 Since when does he care about my satisfaction?

-"It's certainly g-g-grand," I curse myself internally for stuttering in his presence.
+"It's certainly grand," I curse myself internally for such a stupid answer.

-The smell of his cologne mixed with something that oddly smells like cake and firewhiskey.
+"Wonderful."
+His lips are centimetres from my neck and all my sense zero in on the sensation.
+The smell of his cologne is mixed with something that oddly smells like cake and Firewhisky.
 It's all so consuming, so volatile.
 He touches my shoulders with tense hands.
 I imagine I look like his hands feel at this very moment, the only difference being the tears that threaten to hinder my vision.

 Still, I refuse to cry.
-Not in his presence, never.
 I will never give him the satisfaction of knowing he can sprout such intense emotions in me.